WhatsApp for Business, Courtesy Chatbots

 That interconnectedness will converge within the messaging space, via chatbots and advancement in NLP and AI.

 To date, third-party developers do not have access to the WhatsApp platform.
-This is a huge trough in reach and a din to organizations that want to capitalize on it, but also has its own pros and cons.
+While a huge trough in reach, it’s a boon for organizations to capitalize on it.
+Of course, even this comes with its own pros and cons.

 Users, whether on mobile or on a desktop, can access this all in one space and do so while performing other functions.